rhroberts/kfit/NOTES.md

 - Getting the balance of good user experience and also good fitting guesses is tough
     - Don't want to be too restrictive with initial bounds, but it does help in certain easier fitting cases
-    - I think the "click-to-choose" parameter paradigm will be a good way to tackle this
+    - I think implementing an "edit mode" will be a good way to tackle this
 - Will need to implement QThreads for both fitting and import processes so the GUI doesn't freeze up
     - this will help:
         - https://www.learnpyqt.com/courses/concurrent-execution/multithreading-pyqt-applications-qthreadpool/